Progressive Broadcasting Corporation: UNTV

 PBC's flagship television network is UNTV, also known as UNTV News and Rescue).
 It was launched in July 2001 with various rebranding since then.
 UNTV is referred to as the “Kasangbahay Network” in reference to a Biblical passage about God's household.
 Its studios are located at the La Verdad Christian College Building, Bagong Barrio, EDSA Caloocan.
 Its future headquarters in Quezon City, the UNTV Broadcast Center, is currently under construction.
 In 2015, UNTV started testing ISDB-T, the approved digital terrestrial television (DTT) standard in the Philippines and is only available in Mega Manila.

 UNTV Subchannels

 UNTV's Social TV (STV) is a digital television subchannel with contents coming from social media creators and contributors.
-In 2020, it was replaced by the same video feed from UNTV News and Rescue at 1080p quality.
+In 2020, it was replaced and reverted to the same video feed from UNTV News and Rescue, this time at the 1080p quality.
 Another UNTV digital television subchannel is Ang Dating Daan Television (ADDTV) which airs religious programs by Members Church of God International.
 It was later on rebranded as Truth Channel.